Ramification theory for varieties over a local field: Formulas for invariants of wild ramification

 \subsection{A semi-stable case}

 In this subsection, we establish a crucial step in the proof of the conductor formula.
-Namely, in Proposition \ref{prcysd}, we compare the log localized intersection products $((T,\Delta_V))^{\log}$ and $((\Gamma,\Delta_{V'}))^{\log}$ for a morphism $f\colon V'\to V$ using the Lefschetz trace formula Theorem \ref{thmlLTF}, assuming among others that $f$ is extended to a weakly semi-stable morphism of compactifications.
+Namely, in Proposition \ref{prcysd}, we compare the log localized intersection products $((T,\Delta_V))^{\log}$ and $((\Gamma,\Delta_{V'}))^{\log}$ for a morphism $f\colon V'\to V$ using the Lefschetz trace formula Theorem \ref{thmlLTF}, assuming among other things that $f$ is extended to a weakly semi-stable morphism of compactifications.

 We consider a commutative diagram 1 0